fcat/dotrb2013/README.md

 Pull Request Notifier
 =====================

+*Warning!
+This app has been written for the workshop and is not production-ready!*

 You want to follow some pull requests and get notified when they are merged?
 Here is a GitHub Pull Request Notifier!

 * Sign in with your GitHub account